 We first explore the numerical performance of the Gibbs sampler with a PGAS update step for different numbers of particles.
 As explained in Section \ref{subsec:PGAS}, particle Gibbs samplers like PGAS can struggle when the state transition model is nearly degenerate.
 Our simulation setup is a rather extreme case of near-degeneracy where some parameters are constant over extended segments or even constant throughout time.

-We compare PGAS with the more robust FFBSx algorithm based on the extended Kalman filter.
+We compare PGAS with the more robust FFBSx algorithms based on the extended Kalman filter.
 The potential approximation errors from FFBSx can be attributed to the two non-linearities in the TVSAR: one from its the multiplicative structure and another from the stability restrictions.
-Therefore, we also apply the FFBSx algorithm to a TVSAR model without imposing the stationarity restrictions.
-The FFBSx applied to the TVSAR with stationarity restrictions is referred to as FFBSx-m (where the m stands for the Monahan transformation in \eqref{eq:t_transf}, while FFBSx-l refers to FFBSx applied to the TVSAR model without stationarity restrictions (l stands for linear).
+Therefore, we also apply the FFBSx algorithm to a TVSAR model without imposing the stability restrictions.
+The FFBSx applied to the TVSAR with stability restrictions is referred to as FFBSx-m (where the m stands for the Monahan transformation in \eqref{eq:t_transf}, while FFBSx-l refers to FFBSx applied to the TVSAR model without stability restrictions (l stands for linear).

-Figure \ref{fig:exp1convergence} assesses the convergence of the algorithms by plotting the posterior medians and equal-tail $95\%$ credibile intervals from five different runs on the same dataset, each with different initial values.
+Figure \ref{fig:exp1convergence} assesses the convergence of the algorithms by plotting the posterior medians and equal-tail $95\%$ credible intervals from five different runs on the same dataset, each with different initial values.
 The initial values for the global parameters are set so that $\mu_k=\mu$ and $\kappa_k = \kappa$ for all $k$, with $\mu$ and $\kappa$ drawn from their respective priors in each run of the algorithm.
 The initial values for the log-volatilities $h_{k,t}$ are set to the randomly generated $\mu$ for all $k$ and $t$.
 PGAS($N$) is the PGAS algorithm with $N$ particles.
 All PGAS algorithms use a proposal at time $t=0$ from an initial FFBSx-m run with 500 iterations.
-The results in Figure \ref{fig:exp1convergence} uses a minimal offset of $10^{-16}$ (close to the machine precision in Julia) in the update for $\v h_{0:T}$; we return to this choice of offset below.
+The results in Figure \ref{fig:exp1convergence} use a minimal offset of $10^{-16}$ (close to the machine precision in Julia) in the update for $\v h_{0:T}$; we return to this choice of offset below.

 Figure \ref{fig:exp1convergence} shows that both the FFBSx and PGAS samplers accurately capture the evolving patterns of varying complexities and correctly identify constant parameters.
 However, the PGAS sampler struggles with the near-degeneracy in this example, requiring at least $100$ particles to achieve relatively stable results across different runs.
-In contrast, the FFBSx samplers are stabler, while yielding a very similar posterior to PGAS(100).
+In contrast, the FFBSx samplers are stable, while yielding a very similar posterior to PGAS(100).
 This is reassuring since FFBSx is an approximate algorithm.
 Moreover, the additional nonlinearity handled by FFBSx-m compared to single nonlinearity in FFBSx-l does not deteriorate stability and fit.